Menu

 • Subcontinent Asian Americans

-• Any additional groups whose members are designated as socially and economically disadvantaged by the Small Business Administration (SBA) and has a personal net worth not to exceed $1.32 million (minus the value of their principal residence and interest in the business).
+• Any additional groups whose members are designated as socially and economically disadvantaged by the Small Business Administration (SBA) and has a personal net worth not to exceed $2.047 million (excludes ownership interest in business, primary residence, and all retirement assets).

 Common Questions